yassinekebbati/GP_Learning-based_MPC_with_MHE/README.md

  -  # Running NMPC-NMHE with GP corrections:

-     1. For the L-shape track uncomment lines 98-129 to load track data and lines 405-408 to apply corrections learned by Gaussian process regression (learned mismatch between MPC predictions and ground truth from the vehicle model).
+     1. For the L-shape track uncomment lines 63-101 to load track data and lines 421-429 to apply corrections learned by Gaussian process regression (learned mismatch between MPC predictions and ground truth from the vehicle model).
-     2. For special Oavl track uncomment lines 63-91 to load L-shaped track data and lines 405-408 to apply corrections learned by Gaussian process regression (learned mismatch between MPC predictions and ground truth from the vehicle model).
+     2. For the Oavl track uncomment lines 106-145 to load L-shaped track data and lines 421-429 to apply corrections learned by Gaussian process regression (learned mismatch between MPC predictions and ground truth from the vehicle model).
-     3. To run the controller/estimator for the normal oval track without any corrections, uncomment lines 29-59 in this case lines 405-408 will apply zero correction.
+     3. To run the controller/estimator for the normal oval track without any corrections, uncomment lines 29-59, and comment lines 421-438 will apply zero correction.

 -  # Running NMPC-NMHE with RNN neural network corrections: